 When a marriage is over, people assume that filing for divorce automatically ends the union.
 However, you will have to wait to be separated for one year before you can file for divorce.
 Even though you may be in a hurry to move on with your life, it is not always possible to rush the process.
-You should work with a family law attorney in Monroe NC throughout the process to ensure it goes as smoothly as possible.
+You should work with a divorce attorney in Monroe, NC throughout the process to ensure it goes as smoothly as possible.
 How long after divorce papers are signed is it final?
 The answer depends on whether or not your divorce is contested.

 If your divorce is uncontested, it should not be long before it is finalized.
 Once you have filed your paperwork, you should serve your spouse as soon as possible.
 They can respond within 30 days after being served.

 When the clerk schedules your hearing, you or your lawyer will request the divorce decree.
 The judge will then sign the decree.
 The process is complete once the divorce decree has been signed.